murkl/arch-os/docs/README.md

   breaks
 - Roll back with Btrfs Assistant (or `snapper`) if it does, and a snapshot exists to roll back to
+- Boot the installation image and choose **Recovery** if it no longer starts at
+  all: it unlocks the disk, puts a snapshot back in place of the root subvolume, rebuilds the kernel images from the package cache and hands you a shell inside the repaired system — without needing a network

 <details>
 <summary><h2 style="display: inline;" id="screenshots">Screenshots</h2></summary>